sergeioff/GitBackuper/README.md

 Program that provides functionality for backup remote repositories from GitHub to local disk without _git_ client.
 Makes incremental backups, that are keeping changes between backups.

+## Get:

+If you wouldn't like to build jar from sources, you can download _jar_ from [release page](https://github.com/sergeioff/GitBackuper/releases).

 ## Build:

 Build executable _jar_ from sources: